stashed/stash/docs/concepts/crds/repository.md

 - Learn how to use Stash to backup a Kubernetes deployment [here](/docs/guides/backup.md).
 - To restore a backup see [here](/docs/guides/restore.md).
+- Learn about the details of Snapshot [here](/docs/concepts/crds/snapshot.md).
 - Learn about the details of Recovery CRD [here](/docs/concepts/crds/recovery.md).
 - To run backup in offline mode see [here](/docs/guides/offline_backup.md)
 - See the list of supported backends and how to configure them [here](/docs/guides/backends.md).